Studies Favour Whey Protein Over Soy for Muscle Building

 In addition to this, a study, which was conducted with 10 male athletes, found that whey also inhibits the levels of cortisol, which hampers muscle recovery and weakens immunity.
 While more research needs to be undertaken to prove a positive relationship between whey and testosterone levels, it sure has no negative impact.
 The same cannot be said for soy, which might prohibit the production of this important hormone that stimulates muscle growth, maintain libido, and helps elevate mood.

 Soy might have gotten some negative publicity recently, but that doesn’t mean it’s actually bad for your health.
 It might not be as potent as whey in cutting flab or building muscles, but its overall impact on the human body, especially the heart and cholesterol levels, is rather beneficial.
 Soy has been an integral complement of diets in several Asian countries for generations.
-It also has high levels of fibers, minerals, and vitamins, in addition to being a more environmental-friendly option.
+It also has high levels of fibres, minerals, and vitamins, in addition to being a more environmental-friendly option.

 However, for the sake of specific results like muscle building and weight loss, whey has emerged to be a better choice.
 As mentioned before, this is partly in due to whey’s fast-acting nature, which allows it to be digested and absorbed quickly.
 Whey has also shown to reduce the fat content in the liver, in addition to being more palatable than soy.